December 22nd, 2015 | End of the Year Summary.

-CHANGING THE MINDSET TO BECOME A REALLY GOOD VERSION OF MYSELF
+3. CHANGING THE MINDSET TO BECOME A GOOD VERSION OF MYSELF.

-Watching the Derren Brown’s show “The Miracle” live changed a lot in my life.
+Watching Derren Brown’s show “The Miracle” live changed a lot in my life.
 I saw it in June in the UK.
-In this show, Derren aimed to empower the audience by a public session of hypnosis.
-Definitely worked for me since I recognize long lasting effects of that one session up to this day.
-I don’t fear in the same ways I did before, and bad mood never lasts longer than just a few hours.
-If you have a chance to go, just go and see it, satisfaction guaranteed.
+In this show, Derren aimed to empower the audience through a public session of hypnosis.
+Worked for me since I recognize the long-lasting effects of that one session up to this day.
+I don’t fear in the same ways I did before, and a bad mood never lasts longer than just a few hours.
+If you have a chance to go, just go and see it, satisfaction is guaranteed.

 That would be it for this year.
 Excited for the next year to come!

 Bielczyk, N. (2015, December 22nd).
 End of the Year Summary?
 Retrieved from https://nataliabielczyk.com/end-of-the-year-summary/

 Today, it is becoming extremely hard to get noticed online as the Internet is flooded with massive amounts of AI-generated content.
 Therefore, it would greatly help me if you decide put a hyperlink to this article on your own webpage.
 Thank you so much in advance!